is2ei/awesome-angular-components/README.md

 - [AndrewPoyntz/time-ago-pipe](https://github.com/AndrewPoyntz/time-ago-pipe) - An Angular pipe for converting a date string into a time ago
 - [ihym/ngx-timeago](https://github.com/ihym/ngx-timeago) - ⏰ Live updating timestamps in Angular 6+

-### Calendar

-*Display non-editable events in a Calendar*

-- [mattlewis92/angular-calendar](https://github.com/mattlewis92/angular-calendar) - A flexible calendar component for angular 6.0+ that can display events on a month, week or day view.

 ### Map